Remote Learning Information for Parents

 - Make sure the timetable is manageable for everyone, and flexible enough that you can adapt it as you learn what works for your family.

-- We appreciate this is new for you and we encourage you to contact us if you need clarification or assistance or would like to provide feedback.
+- While we appreciate we have all experienced remote learning previously, please contact us if you need clarification or assistance or would like to provide feedback.

 Student Responsibilities during Remote Learning